 Vacation: A learning experience

 Children learn from all the experiences you provide for them outside of school.
 The more positive and constructive learning experiences children have outside of school, the better they do in school.
-And there is probably no better time for you and your children to learn than when you're on vacation.
-Everyone is together, everyone is ready for an adventure, and, in many cases, everything is new.
+And there is no better time for you and your children to learn than when you're on vacation.
+Everyone is together, everyone is ready for an adventure, and, often, everything is new.
 Here are some strategies for getting the most out of a family vacation.

 Before the Trip